 How to: Seat down, extend one leg, bring the other foot to the inner thigh, fold forward, back straight.

-This is a more difficult version the Hero pose that requires more flexibility from the legs.
+This is a more difficult version of Hero Pose that requires more flexibility from the legs.

 How to: Begin with the Hero pose, rest the back and arms on the floor, palms facing up.